bkw777/NODE_DATAPAC/README.md

 CR2016 height (nominally a CR2012 holder, but can take a CR2016)
 ![](PCB/out/MiniNDP_256_CR2016.jpg)

-## MiniNDP Enclosure
+## MiniNDP Cover
 There are a few versions of printable cover in the [enclosure](enclosure) directory.
 There is OpenSCAD source and exported STL for a snap-on cover, with both a thick version for a card with CR2032 holder, and a thin version for a card with a CR2016 holder.
 There is also an STL for a slip cover by F. D. Singleton.
-The printable STLs are in [releases](../releases).
+The printable STLs are in [releases/out](../releases/out).

-You can get both the PCB and enclosure at the same time from Elecrow by submitting the gerber zip and the enclosure stl, and it arrives in under 2 weeks even with the cheapest economy shipping option.
+You can get both the PCB and cover at the same time from Elecrow by submitting the gerber zip and the cover stl, and it arrives in under 2 weeks even with the cheapest economy shipping option.

 ## Other Versions

 ### MiniNDP 1M
 1 Meg version, has 4 banks.

 This is tested and works, but is useless unless you write your own software to use Bank2 & Bank3.
-RAMDSK can use Bank0 and Bank1 of this exactly the same as any of these, but does not know anything about Bank2 or Bank3.
+RAMDSK can use Bank0 and Bank1 of this, but does not know anything about Bank2 or Bank3.

-The only software that knows about the extra banks is [RAMPAC Inspector](software/CRI) can read the raw data from all 4 banks.
+The only software that knows about the extra banks is [RAMPAC Inspector](software/CRI), which can read the raw data from all 4 banks.
 Edit line 10 to say NN%=3 to enable support for all 4 banks.

 How to access all 4 banks: